ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 #.
 After local documentation builds successfully, navigate to ``doc/_build/html/``
-   and use your browser to open the ``index.html`` file to review the documentation, repeating this process until there are no errors or obvious issues.
+   and use your browser to open the ``index.html`` file to review the documentation, repeating the local build process until there are no errors or obvious issues.

 .. note::
    You can use ``make.bat`` to build more than HTML output.
 To view a summary of